ITDevLtd/MCVirt/Documentation/CreateRemoveVMs.rst

 * The hard disk for the VM is **snapshotted**, which means the VM is cloned very quickly
 * Cloning VMs is not support for DRBD-backed VMs
-* Some restricictions are imposed on both the parent and clone, due to the way that the storage is cloned:
+* Some restrictions are imposed on both the parent and clone, due to the way that the storage is cloned:

   * Parent VMs cannot be: